MZandtheRaspberryPi/toulouse_rover/README.md

-Encoders to real time controller like arduino using interupts, serial to pi Motor Driver PWM from Arduino as well if possible Higher resolution encoders (20 ticks per rotation is tough to do PID with)
+Encoders to real time controller like arduino using interupts, serial to pi Motor Driver PWM from Arduino as well if possible Higher resolution encoders (20 ticks per rotation is tough to do PID with) Make cable connectors better.
+Currently dupont, but self made and some of them dont plug in too well and hold.